 The other way in which each installment has shifted is viewpoint characters over time.
 The Ring Sets Out is driven by Frodo, while The Ring Goes South adds the other members of the Fellowship.
 The Treason of Isengard removes Frodo and Sam so we just have Aragorn, Legolas, and Gimli, with occasional peaks at Merry and Pippin.
 The War of the Ring largely removes Aragorn, Legolas, and Gimli as viewpoint characters-- meaning it's largely the Merry and Pippin show!
 This was what really made this big epic battle work, to tell it from the perspective of two ordinary hobbits.

 The War of the Ring's best moments are, as a result, the ones in Pippin's plotline.
 Pippin has come a long way from the "fool of a Took" that Gandalf used to berate in The Ring Goes South; his service in Minas Tirith comprises one of the best subplots in The Lord of the Rings so far.
 I was impressed with the newfound maturity he demonstrates in offering his service; it's a very touching moment.
 All of his interactions with the Gondor military men are great (I love the rumors that spread about warrior-hobbits) and his struggle to stop Denethor from killing Faramir is fantastic.
 Poor Faramir!
 You're still the best, no matter what your dad says.
-The scenes were Denethor tries to kill Faramir and then dies himself are chilling, and though the films let me know that Faramir wouldn't be dying, I can't deny a sensation of suspense at the whole sequence.
+The scenes where Denethor tries to kill Faramir and then dies himself are chilling, and though the films let me know that Faramir wouldn't be dying, I can't deny a sensation of suspense at the whole sequence.

 Merry gets his own action, of course, contributing to the death of the Witch-King of Angmar.
 Can I say, though, that the revelation that Éowyn is secretly riding with the Rohirrim is kinda anticlimactic in the novels?
 She's had like three lines of dialogue as herself.
 And those happened two books ago.
-And then Pippin gets in again at then, which layers a couple good cliffhangers: have Frodo and Sam been killed over in The End of the Third Age, which is happening simultaneously?
+And then Pippin gets in again at the end, which layers a couple good cliffhangers: have Frodo and Sam been killed over in The End of the Third Age, which is happening simultaneously?
 Is Pippin about to die (even though he's just killed a troll, the little bad-ass)?

 There are times where it's men riding horses in manly ways (though Tolkien subverts that) or Aragon talking to ghosts or pirates or something (seriously what was that?), but on the whole The War of the Ring makes an enjoyable masterpiece of fantasy warfare, and I am looking forward to the conclusion.
 Can't believe I'm there already!